MEDITATION METHODS

 If you use a form of prayer or mantra, this will pacify the thoughts.
 Devotional methods can be combined with most forms of inner-body mindfulness.

-This deserves mention, but i leave it to each individuals own beliefs and creativity.
+I leave it to each individuals own beliefs and creativity.

 A Routine